1985–86 Chicago Black Hawks season: Toronto Maple Leafs 3, Chicago Black Hawks 0

-The series shifted to Maple Leaf Gardens in Toronto, Ontario for the third game.
+The series shifted to Maple Leaf Gardens in Toronto for the third game.
 The Black Hawks started goaltender Murray Bannerman for this game after the late collapse by Bob Sauvé in the previous game.
 The Maple Leafs came out strong in the first period, as Russ Courtnall and Rick Vaive scored, making it 2–0 for Toronto.
 In the second period, the Leafs continued to dominate the game, as they took a 5–0 lead after goals by Tom Fergus, Miroslav Fryčer, and Wendel Clark.
 The Black Hawks eventually scored two goals of their own, as Ken Yaremchuk and Tom Lysiak scored 17 seconds apart late in the period, cutting the Leafs lead to 5–2.
 In the third, the Leafs put the game out of reach after goals by Walt Poddubny and Russ Courtnall, as Toronto defeated the Black Hawks 7–2, and stunned the hockey world by sweeping Chicago out of the playoffs.